cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 The inventory is a cool new feature in 3.6.0.
 You can disable pieces of it (inventory modules) or the whole thing if you wish.

+##### inventory_local_users_password_last_change_whitelist

+This variable is a whitelist to filter the users for which to inventory  the date of last password change.
+It is primarily relevant for CFEngine Enterprise, but it will also control the list of users for which users get the days since last password changed variable `inventory_local_users_password_last_change.days_since_pw_change[USER]` defined.

+If this list is empty, no filter will be applied and all local users discovered will be considered for inventory.
 ##### disable_inventory

 This class is off by default (meaning the inventory is on by default).